-Welcome to Lil Kings at Iceoplex Simi Valley!
+Welcome to Little Kings at Iceoplex Simi Valley!

-Starting with proper technique and building upon that will enable your player to progress more quickly and give him or her (and you) a greater sense of satisfaction and pride.
+Proper technique will enable your player to progress more quickly and give him or her (and you) a greater sense of satisfaction and pride.

-Coach Julie has caringly and expertly helped with the Lil Kings program in the past teaching skating skills and the players respond well to her.
-She is also available for Private Skating Lessons!
+Coach Julie has caringly and expertly helped with the Little Kings program teaching skating skills and the players respond quite well to her.
+This World Bronze Medalist is available for Private Skating Lessons!

 To download this calendar to your google, click the "+Google Calendar" button above

 For help with keyboard navigation

 please see this article

 Great news!
 You will be provided with head-to-toe CCM hockey gear.
 Prior to the start of the program, you will receive an email with details about when and where to pick your gear up.
 The staff will be providing fit guidelines and helping you and your player get comfortable in his/her new gear.